hazelcast/hazelcast-reference-manual/src/JavaClientOverview.md

 Transactional distributed objects are supported on the client side.
 Please see the [Transactions chapter](#transactions) on how to use them.

-### Async start and reconnect modes
+### Async Start and Reconnect Modes

-Java client can be configured to connect to cluster in an async manner during client start and reconnecting after a cluster disconnect.
-Both of the options are configured via `ClientConnectionStrategyConfig`.
+Java client can be configured to connect to a cluster in an async manner during the client start and reconnecting after a cluster disconnect.
+Both of these options are configured via `ClientConnectionStrategyConfig`.

-Async client start is configured by setting async-start to true.
-This configuration will change the behaviour of `HazelcastClient.newHazelcastClient()` call.
+Async client start is configured by setting the configuration element `async-start` to `true`.
+This configuration will change the behavior of `HazelcastClient.newHazelcastClient()` call.
 It'll return a client instance without waiting to establish a cluster connection.
-Until client connects to cluster it will throw `HazelcastClientOfflineException` on any network dependent operation hence they won't block.
-If you want to check or wait the client complete its cluster connection, you can use the builtin lifecycle listener:
+Until the client connects to cluster, it will throw `HazelcastClientOfflineException` on any network dependent operations hence they won't block.
+If you want to check or wait the client to complete its cluster connection, you can use the built-in lifecycle listener:

 ```java